 Genetic test results are not available via this services, so ensure we set good expectations about what we will provide

-Self-entered data is out of scope, what are implications?
+Self-entered data is out of scope, what are the implications?

 Lighthouse data and blue button data may differ?

 Rules about medical records – holds on particular results, making sure we know and adhere to these rules